makersacademy/airport_challenge/README.md

 Before we begin
 ---------------

-An early step for me was to edit this README.md and do a git push to verify my Git/Github is working as expected, since I've had fatal Git issues recently.
+An early step for me was to edit this README and do a git push to verify my Git/Github is working as expected, since I've had fatal Git issues recently.
 Please note the following :
-- I copied the original README.md locally to Makers_README.md and put that in gitignore as I don't want that added to the Github repo.
+- I copied the original README locally to Makers_README.md and put that in gitignore as I don't want that added to the Github repo.
 - I have kept all the original content of this file below, after the heading "Original README Content"

 Now on to the good stuff